 Red Globe Radishes

-Though they are perhaps the most iconic looking radish, these little radishes are too often overlooked for the main course and used simply as garnish.
+Though they are perhaps the most iconic looking radish, these little radishes, often called breakfast radishes, are too often overlooked for the main course and used simply as garnish.

-Indeed their mild peppery flavor is a nice addition to salads or crudités platters, but give these small bulbs a few minutes in the oven with some salt and olive oil and their sweeter flavors will really pop out.
+Indeed their mild peppery flavor is a nice addition to salads or crudités platters, but give these small bulbs a few minutes in the oven with some salt and olive oil and their sweeter flavor really pops.

 Watermelon Radish